DOCA Flow Tune Tool

 The tool operates in three distinct modes, Monitor, Analyze, and Visualize, which are presented in the following subsections.

 Collecting, analyzing, and displaying information from the analyzed DOCA-Flow-based program requires the explicit activation of the DOCA Flow Tune server by the target program.
-For more information about that, please refer to the DOCA Flow Tune Server programming guide.
+For more information about that, refer to the DOCA Flow Tune Server programming guide.

 Monitor Mode Overview